macbrayne/wikijs-ldap-group-sync/README.md

 [^1]: Authentication tokens can be generated in the WikiJS Admin Panel under "API Access"

-[^2]: Note that there is currently no support for providing a certificate
+[^2]: Note that there is currently no way of providing a certificate